 - Line a large, rimmed baking sheet with parchment.
 Transfer rolled dough to the parchment lined sheet.

-- Walnut Frangipane: In a food processor, grind the walnuts, 1/2 cup sugar, egg, crystallized ginger and 1 tsp vanilla to form a paste.
+- In a food processor, grind the walnuts, ½ cup sugar, egg, crystallized ginger and 1 tsp vanilla to form a paste.
 Add the orange zest and pulse to blend.

-- Fruit Filling: In a large bowl, toss the black cherries and raspberries together.
+- In a large bowl, toss the black cherries and raspberries together.
 Add the flour, sugar, tapioca and crystallized ginger.
 Toss to coat the fruit well.
 Add the vanilla and toss again.

 - Allow to cool before eating.
 Can be eaten plain, or with vanilla ice cream, whipped cream or creme fraiche.